RenewableUK

 RenewableUK, formerly known as the British Wind Energy Association (BWEA), is the trade association for wind power, wave power and tidal power industries in the United Kingdom.
-RenewableUK has over 660 corporate members, from wind, wave and tidal stream power generation and associated industries.

-The association carries out research, and co-ordinates statistics and intelligence on marine and wind power in the UK and its waters.
-It also represents its members internationally, and to Government, regional bodies and local authorities in the UK.

 History

 A number of universities active in wind energy in the 1970s met under umbrella of the ITDG Wind Panel (Intermediate Technology Development Group).
 The BWEA was formed from the ITDG Wind Panel along with other interested parties and representatives from industry, to promote wind power in the United Kingdom.
 The inaugural meeting of the BWEA took place on 17 November 1978 at the Rutherford Laboratory with Peter Musgrove of Reading University as chairman.

 In 2004 the British Wind Energy Association expanded its remit to include wave and tidal energy, and to use the Association's experience to guide these technologies along the same path to commercialisation.
 In December 2009, to reflect this expansion in the industries it represented, members resolved to adopt the new name of RenewableUK.